UA-Libraries-Research-Data-Services/EDirectChemInfo/05_EDirect_PubMed_Recipes.md

 hydrogel-based[All Fields] AND ("drug delivery systems"[MeSH Terms] OR ("drug"[All Fields] AND "delivery"[All Fields] AND "systems"[All Fields]) OR "drug delivery systems"[All Fields] OR ("drug"[All Fields] AND "delivery"[All Fields]) OR "drug delivery"[All Fields])
 ```

-After deciding the `esearch` query is appropriate, we can start to pipe the `esearch` results into other EDirect functions.
-For example, the below script first uses `esearch` to query PubMed for "hydrogel-based drug delivery", and then these results are piped (`|`) to `efetch` to retrieve the results as XML format.
+After deciding if the `esearch` query is appropriate, we can start to pipe the `esearch` results into other EDirect functions.
+For example, the below script first uses `esearch` to query PubMed for "hydrogel-based drug delivery", and then these results are piped (`|`) into `efetch` to retrieve the results as XML format.
 The `efetch` results are then piped to the `xtract` function where several bibliographic elements of the PubMed XML records are extracted into a table:

 ```console